oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 entities matching the specified expression.

 *Terms* can be any single word to be matched within the expression.
+Leading and trailing spaces are not considered part of a word.

 Terms enclosed in double-quotes comprise a *phrase*.